managervcf/tick-it/README.md

 ## Overview

-Ticket selling app built based on microservices architecture, created for learning purposes.
+Ticket selling app built based on microservices architecture.
 This project focuses on the production ready back-end, very simple React front-end is made just for demonstration and testing purposes.

 ### Functionality